binutomy91/PDP/README.md

 Final project: Create a simple black jack game (create cards from sprite, add a welcome screen component with a play button, on the play screen draw the first two cards for the player randomly, calculate values.
 Add a continue and a stop button.
 Stop will evaluate the game and add your value to a high score counter.
 Play will give you a new card.
 The game needs to happen on a 3D table and the cards should fly off to the table from a card deck.
 Use ES6 and React for this.)
 (20 hours)

-This email (including any attachments) is confidential, protected by copyright and/or other intellectual property rights and may be privileged.
-If you have received it in error, please notify the sender immediately before deleting the email from your device.
-Do not use, copy or disclose the information contained in this message or in any attachment.
-We accept no responsibility for malware that we may have unintentionally transmitted to you within this email.
-Those communicating with us by email will be deemed to have consented to us intercepting and monitoring those communications.
-Mice and Dice Ltd is registered in England and Wales, with company registration number 05021910 and VAT registered number 853750806.
-The registered office is at 10 Piccadilly, London, W1J 0DD.